-Marketing efforts in this segment are focused on SWP which is currently delivered as PaaS.
-SWP offers advanced capabilities across the entire range of wealth management processes, including those of large global wealth managers.
-SWP enables banks and investment service firms of all types to manage the growing complexity of their operations, replace legacy platforms, comply with complex regulations, and make more effective use of capital by outsourcing wealth management services.
+SWP offers advanced transformational capabilities across the entire range of wealth management processes, including those of large global wealth managers.
+SWP enables banks and wealth managers of all types to manage the growing complexity of their operations, replace legacy platforms, comply with complex regulations and make more effective use of capital by outsourcing wealth management processing or operational services.